mohdje/medflix/MoviesAPI/README.md

 Having several services allows you to switch from one to another if one of them is down for a moment (these endpoints provide non legal torrents links to download movies, so the servers could be down sometimes for different reasons).
 Moreover, you can find movies on a service that are not present on another.

+MoviesAPI also provides a service to get subtitles for a movie.
+Behind the scene it searchs throw https://www.opensubtitles.org for available English and French subtitles of a given movie.
+It provides then a method to get a SubtitlesDto object from a subtitles .srt file.

 # How to use it

 It is pretty simple.
 In your project add a reference to this library.
 Use the static method GetMovieService of the MovieServiceFactory class.
 As a parameter pass the MovieServiceType you want.
 It will retrieves an IMovieService corresponding to the MovieServiceType.